AdobeDocs/experience-manager-cloud-manager.en/help/using/configure-your-release-branches.md

 >[!NOTE]
 >
 >Its not a requirement to use the command-line client.
 There are a variety of graphical Git clients available either as standalone applications or as part of an Integrated Development Environment (IDE) such as Eclipse or IntelliJ.
-As long as the client application supports the Git using HTTPS, it should be compatible with Cloud Manager.
+As long as the client application supports the Git using HTTPS, it should be compatible with [!UICONTROL Cloud Manager].

 ## Pushing Your First Branch {#pushing-your-first-branch}

-Once you have commited at least one revision, you can add the Cloud Manager repository as a **remote*** *and then push your commits to it:
+Once you have commited at least one revision, you can add the [!UICONTROL Cloud Manager] repository as a **remote*** *and then push your commits to it:

 ```shell
 $ git remote add adobe <url>